 Moms Clean Air Force hosted a Read-In and “Pollution and You” presentation at Ashland Junior High.

-Moms Clean Air Force Ohio hosted a State of the Climate simulcast with OH Interfaith Power & Light at the Ontario Library.
+Moms Clean Air Force Ohio hosted a State of the Climate simulcast with Ohio Interfaith Power & Light at the Ontario Library.

 Moms Clean Air Force Ohio co-hosted a Moms and Docs Roundtable with Environment Ohio.